-NIA’s new Thermal Insulation Inspector Certification™ program will educate and train insulation inspectors on how to evaluate installation work and determine whether it is compliant with mechanical insulation specifications.
+NIA’s new Thermal Insulation Inspector Certification™ Program will educate participants on how to inspect and verify that the materials and the insulation system have been installed in accordance with the mechanical insulation specifications.

 Benefits of a Certified Insulation Inspection